 Gullane is an exceptionally pretty village sitting astride the main A198 to North Berwick and about five miles west of the town.
 The village is well summed up in the header photo.
-It enters the third millennium as a golf resort in which the quality and number of golf course is surpassed only by the quality and number of large and imposing villas, many overlooking either the golf courses or the sea.
+It entered the third millennium as a golf resort in which the quality and number of golf course is surpassed only by the quality and number of large and imposing villas, many overlooking either the golf courses or the sea.

 Gullane's origins are ancient and a church was established here in the 800s.
-This was replaced in the 1100s by St Andrew's Kirk, whose recently consolidated ruins still stand at the west end of Main Street.
-In 1612 the Old Church was abandoned in favour of the newly built Dirleton Church, just over two miles to the north east in Dirleton.
+This was replaced in the 1100s by St Andrew's Kirk, whose ruins still stand at the west end of Main Street.
+In 1612 the Old Church was abandoned in favour of the newly built Dirleton Church, just over two miles to the north-east in Dirleton.
 In part this was because Dirleton Church was more convenient for more parishioners (especially those resident in Dirleton Castle, and in part it was because of the problem of sand blowing into and over the kirk, threatening to inundate it.
 A new parish church was eventually built in Gullane.

 The mention of sand highlights one of Gullane's less obvious attractions.
 One of the best beaches in East Lothian is at Gullane Bents, where the north and west facing Gullane Bay, backed by dunes, sweeps round from Gullane Point to Black Rocks.
 At Black Rocks it is possible to see the ruin of St Patrick's Chapel, which is thought to date back to the early 1500s and was originally roofed in turf before at some time being lost in shifting sand.
 Those arriving at the beach at particularly high tides can be in for a surprise, as the beach can all but totally disappear making progress along it challenging.